top of page

 Conducting Vital Scientific Research Missions

 The Arktika also serves as a platform for scientific research expeditions, providing valuable data that helps us understand and address climate change impacts.
-Equipped with state-of-the-art laboratories and research facilities, it supports multidisciplinary studies including:

 A Closer Look at Other Icebreakers in Russia's Fleet

-Russia's commitment to maintaining a strong presence in the Arctic is evident through its impressive fleet of nuclear icebreakers.
+Russia's commitment to maintaining a strong presence in the Arctic is evident through their impressive fleet of nuclear icebreakers.
 Among these, the Sibir and 50 Let Pobedy stand out due to their unique features and operational roles.

 Sibir

 The Sibir, launched in 2017 and delivered in December 2021, is another significant addition to Russia's Project 22220.
-This icebreaker shares many design elements with the Arktika, incorporating advancements that enhance its capabilities in harsh Arctic conditions.
+This icebreaker shares many design elements with the Arktika, incorporating advancements that enhance her capabilities in harsh Arctic conditions.

 Key specifications of the Sibir include:

 Equipped with two RITM-200 nuclear reactors, the Sibir delivers substantial propulsion power, ensuring efficient operations across frozen waters.
-Its primary roles align closely with those of the Arktika, focusing on escorting vessels and supporting scientific research missions.
+Her primary roles align closely with those of the Arktika, focusing on escorting vessels and supporting scientific research missions.
 The Sibir exemplifies modern engineering prowess, reinforcing Russia’s ability to navigate and operate within the increasingly accessible Arctic region.

 50 Let Pobedy